Browser does not support script.

 We have invested £4.5m since 2015 in retrofitting LSE buildings with energy-efficiency measures, in partnership with the Mayor of London's RE:FIT scheme.
 Some of the technologies implemented include:

 LSE maintains a robust Energy Management System (EnMS) which strategically manages, monitors, and improves our and energy impacts.
 Our EnMS has been certified to the internationally recognised ISO 50001 standard since 2015.

-Our student engagement programme has helped LSE students living in LSE-owned halls of residence save energy through the Reduce the Juice competition.
+LSE students living in halls of residence have been encouraged to reduce their energy consumption through the SOS UK Sustainable Halls Campaign (and before 2021-22, our Reduce the Juice campaign)

-LSE staff involved with our Green Impact staff engagment programme take actions to reduce energy consumption in their offices.
+LSE staff involved with our Green Impact staff sustainability engagment programme take actions to reduce energy consumption in their offices and at home

 Print or share